Fields of application

 Autoimmune diseases cannot be cured, but they can often be treated well, whereby the means of choice depend on each individual disease.
 In principle, a holistic treatment strategy that takes the whole person into account should be implemented for autoimmune diseases.

-An intestinal cleansing, a change of diet (fresh, no convenience products, as little sugar as possible, no gluten) and the establishment of a balanced intestinal flora are the prerequisites for an effective therapy.
+Intestinal cleansing, change of diet (fresh, no convenience products, as little sugar as possible, no gluten) and rebalancing intestinal flora are prerequisites for an effective therapy.
 Environmental toxins and heavy metal pollution can also play a role in the development of autoimmune diseases and should be taken into account accordingly in diagnosis and treatment.

 Micro-immunotherapy: Targeted Immune and Hormonal Regulation